sleepychild/k8s_oct_2021/docs/01_core_concepts.md

  - **LoadBalancer** exposes the Service externally using a cloud provider's load balancer.
 NodePort and ClusterIP Services to which the external load balancer routes are created automatically.

- - **ExternalName** maps te Service to the contents of the externalName field by returning a CNAME record with its value.
+ - **ExternalName** maps the Service to the contents of the externalName field by returning a CNAME record with its value.
 No proxying of any kind is set up.

 #### Service Manifest Example